charlie-gallagher/binman/README.md

 - Fixed a bug with de-interleaving, in which two temporary files shared the same name.
 - Added support for all word sizes from 1 to 8 bytes.
 - Added warnings for when file size is not a multiple of word size.
+- Remade the error system to give descriptive, clean errors.
+- Added makefile and made Linux-safe (sjgallagher2)

 &nbsp;